NamithaChitrazee/REve/documentation/GettingStarted.md

 #### 1. Set up the environment
-##### 1.1 Use a Musing
+##### 1.1 Use an Analysis Musing

-The easiest way to use the EventDisplay is by using our Analysis Musing.
+The easiest way to use the display is through an analysis musing environment.
 For example:

 ```
 mu2einit